JDLeongomez/JDL_website/content/en/authors/ors/_index.md

   url: "https://www.uelbosque.edu.co/"

 # Short bio (displayed in user profile at end of posts)
-bio: Professor and Researcher/Director at the Human Behaviour Lab (LACH), Faculty of Psychology, at Universidad El Bosque in Bogota, Colombia.
+bio: Professor and Researcher/Director at the Human Behaviour and Evolution Lab (EvoCo), Faculty of Psychology, at Universidad El Bosque in Bogota, Colombia.

 interests:
 - Behavioural Ecology